joehmchiu/servian-challenge/README.md

 - docker postgrs db running on port 5432
 - docker Jenkins running on port 8080
 - a testing Jenkins site is available for showing CI / CD test.
-- Ansible playbook is the main IaC for the automation.
+- Ansible playbook used as IaC for the automation.

 ## Pre-Requisite
 - GCP account for IaC